Ax8457/Projects/IOT/ESP32_DHT_NeoPixel/README.md

 # Weather conditions measurement with home-made IOT sensor
-<p align="justify">This project is implements/builds of home-made IOT sensor used to measure temperature and humidity.
+<p align="justify">This project is implements/builds home-made IOT sensor used to measure temperature and humidity.
 Below is the stack and hardware used to do so:</p>

 **[Hardware]**
 - ESP-Wroom-32 Microcontroller